tfsoares/docker-noflo-runtime-js/README.md

     eof

-The specified port on the host $HB_NOFLO_RUNTIME_HOST must be accesible from the internet.
+The specified port on the host $SEJNUB_NOFLO_RUNTIME_HOST must be accesible from the internet.

 ## Links